#1 Home Improvement Retailer

 Protect Your Garden With Mulch

 Finish it all off with compost and mulch.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
 It may help foster stronger plants that bear more flowers and fruit.
-Mulch controls weeds and keeps your soil from drying out.
 Compost and mulch can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the soil, fertilizer, and seeds you need in the aisles of your Wentzville Garden Center, online, or on our mobile app.
+Early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Wentzville Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores